ladisk/uff_widget/README.md

 # uff_widget
 Package for vizualizing a UFF file used in vibration testing.

-It is constructed from 4 baic methodes:
+It is constructed from 4 basic methodes:

 read_uff